 Water leaks on private property

-If you think you may have a water leak you can see if it is within your boundary by checking your water meter.
+If your property has a water meter you can determine if the leak is on your private line or on NPDC's line by checking your water meter.
 Take a reading of the meter in the evening and another in the morning, ensuring that no water is used overnight.
-An increase in the reading overnight indicates that water has passed through the meter, and that there is a water leak on your side of the meter, in which case you should contact a plumber.
+An increase in the reading overnight indicates that water has passed through the meter, and that there is a water leak on your side of the meter, in which case you should contact a plumber for assistance/advice.

 Water mains refreshing